Snowmobiling Fact book: Effects of Snowmobiling on...

 EFFECTS ON WILDLIFE

-In a study entitled Snow Machine Use and Deer in Rob Brook, conducted by the Forest Wildlife Biologist of the White Mountain National Forest in New Hampshire, snowmobile operations and deer movement were monitored.
+In a study entitled, Snow Machine Use and Deer in Rob Brook, conducted by the Forest Wildlife Biologists of White Mountain National Forest in New Hampshire, snowmobile operations and deer movement were monitored.
 A summary of the study indicated that deer travel patterns were not affected by periodically heavy snowmobile use.
 In addition, continued use of established snowmobile trails was recommended.

 The study found that a threat of climate warming has not resulted in any detectable population level effects to the wolverine, and the Forest Service’s evaluation found that the effects are not imminent.
 As a result the agency’s limited resources will be devoted to work on listing determinations for species at risk – not the wolverine.
 The service will proceed with proposing other species for protection prior to addressing the wolverine.
 Any further activity on the wolverine will be subject to public review and comment through the rulemaking process.